How to Configure Payment Gateways

 Finally, scroll down the pop-up and press the “Update” button.
 Then, “Save” the form.

-edit stripe checkout settings pop-up
+Stripe checkout settings

 Action Events Settings